ericsonga/APCSAReview/_sources/VariableBasics/VariablePractice.rst

         .. tab:: Question

            Write the code to calculate the number of seconds in 3 days.
-Remember that there are 60 seconds in an hour and 24 hours in a day.
+Remember that there are 60 seconds in a minute and 60 minutes in an hour and 24 hours in a day.

            .. activecode::  ch3Ex8q
               :language: java